 - A fixed rate means your interest rate is locked-in for a period of time, usually 1, 2, 3 or 5 years.
 This gives you the benefit of predictable loan repayment.
 The other benefit is that if rates go up above your fixed rate, you are essentially ahead of the market.However if rates go down below your fixed rate, you'll be paying more than the general market.
 With fixed rate loans, there are also penalties if you want to change before the end of the original loan term.

-- Redraw offset facility: A redraw offset facility is a sub-account attached to your home loan where you can put money which reduces the interest payable on your home loan.
+- Offset sub-account: An offset sub-account is a sub-account attached to your home loan where you can put money which reduces the interest payable on your home loan.
 And if you need to utilise the money, you can “redraw” the funds in the account.

 - Unlimited extra repayments: Unlimited extra repayments lets you pay off more than the minimum loan repayment.
 Making extra repayments will save you money on interest and pay off your home loan faster.